Landlord Information

 Our specialist lettings and property management team has over 65 years of collective local experience and can provide you with advice and guidance through all stages of the letting process, including legal and financial matters.
 Our service does not end when we close the doors at the end of the working day, as we are the only agent locally to have a specific out of hours emergency number for our tenants.
 We have the out of hours number so that should there be a problem with the property, the tenant can contact us immediately and therefore limit any potential damage.

 We are fully aware that many estate agents are now attempting to offer lettings as a service due to a slump in the sales housing market.
 As a company, we are not naïve in knowing as a Landlord you have a choice of who to instruct to deal with your property.
 To our advantage it has been proven time and time again that it is experience that is the significant factor to successful letting and management of properties and not ‘cost-cutting low fees’.
-We offer three levels of service to Landlords with the most popular being our Full Management Service.
+We offer two levels of service to Landlords with the most popular being our Full Management Service.
 Most of our clients choose the Full Management Service as it includes a rent guarantee and legal expenses warranty*, which gives you as landlord total financial security and peace of mind when letting your property with the product covering you as Landlord for tenants not paying rent, refusing to leave the property and other disputes that may occur.
 Full details of all our services can be obtained from our office.
-We also offer a Part Management Service that is favoured by Landlords that have the time and like to be 'hands on‘, and also the Find Tenant Service.
+We also offer a Part Management Service that is favoured by Landlords that have the time and like to be 'hands on‘.

 We have been advised by Landlords that now use and value our services, that as a result of the ‘cut-price’ agents lack of experience, attention to detail and awareness of regulations, it ended up costing them more in time and money than any saving that they made in agency fees.